Signs of Chlamydia

 Typical symptoms of chlamydia include:

 Some of these symptoms may disappear within days, which can cause men to assume that the problem was temporary and trivial.
-If you have noticed any of these chlamydia symptoms you must get tested, even if your symptoms have improved.
+But the infection can still be present even if the symptoms get better.
+If you’ve noticed any of these chlamydia symptoms you must get tested, even if your symptoms have improved.
 For more in depth information, see our chlamydia symptoms in men guide.

 Testing For Chlamydia